Shin Jeong-yil: Other activities

 As a politician, Shin formed the Unified Korea Political Party and ran for the South Korean presidency twice, in the 13th election in 1987 and 15th election in 1997.

 As the founder and chairman of the Hanon Group, Shin acquired the right to develop one of the largest crude oil mines in Iraq.
 He protested against the war in Iraq and supplied medicine for the children suffering from the war.
 As recognition of his humanitarian and diplomatic efforts, he was appointed to the Honorary Consul by both the Iraqi and South Korean governments.

 Later years

-Shin passed away in 1999.
+Shin died in 1999.
 According to the press, "unprecedented number of sari (sacred crystals found among the cremated remains of enlightened monks and Buddha) were found and witnessed by many people including clerics and monks of other religions.
 Hanol-gyo has been exhibiting the sari at the Commemoration Ceremonies of the Founder."